-Stress is one of the most widespread factors that contributes to an overall decline in health; no matter what health challenges you face, stress is only going to make your battle more difficult.
-Fortunately, there is plenty of data that demonstrates dogs can quickly and effectively lower your stress level.
+Stress is one of the most widespread factors that contribute to an overall decline in health; no matter what health challenges you face, stress is only going to make your battle more difficult.
+Fortunately, there is plenty of data that demonstrate dogs can quickly and effectively lower your stress level.

 Many people suffering from extreme stress or anxiety turn to professionally trained therapy dogs, but any good pup can do a pretty admirable job at helping you let go of some tension.
 And lest you think these benefits are limited to the stresses of the adult world, dogs help lower stress in children as well – even those suffering from autism-spectrum disorders.

 12. Dogs Can Prevent You From Suffering Fatal Allergic Reactions

 For many people, food allergies represent little more than a minor nuisance, but for others, merely touching a food processed in the same machine as an allergen was can trigger life-threatening anaphylaxis.
 This leads to a life full of anxiety, as one wonders whether it’s a wise idea to even walk into a candy store or grab a seat at a community pot-luck dinner.